danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-24-introducing-storekitplus.md

 return result
 ```

-However, if you need to do this in an abstract way, as described above, the `StoreService` protocol has a `purchase(_:)` function:
+If you need to do this in an abstract way, `StoreService` has a `purchase(_:)` function:

 ```swift
 let result = try await service.purchase(product)
 ```

-If you use the `StandardStoreService` implementation, it communicates directly with StoreKit and syncs the result to a provided, observable `StoreContext`.
+Just like with getting products, `StandardStoreService` communicates directly with StoreKit and syncs the result to a provided, observable `StoreContext`.

 ## Restoring purchases

-To restore purchase with StoreKit 2, you can use the `Transaction.latest(for:)` api and then verify each transaction to see that it's purchased, not expired and not revoked.
+To restore purchase with StoreKit 2, you can use the `Transaction.latest(for:)` api and verify each transaction to see that it's purchased, not expired and not revoked.

-This involves a bunch of steps, which makes the operation pretty complicated.
-To simplify, you can use the `StoreService` `restorePurchases()` function:
+This involves a bunch of steps, which makes it pretty complicated.
+To simplify, you can use the `StoreService`'s `restorePurchases()` function:

 ```swift
 try await service.restorePurchases()
 ```

-If you use the `StandardStoreService` implementation, it communicates directly with StoreKit and syncs the result to a provided, observable `StoreContext`.
+Just like before, `StandardStoreService` communicates directly with StoreKit and syncs the result to a provided, observable `StoreContext`.